camaraproject/Governance/ProjectStructureAndRoles.md

 A repository must have at least one Codeowner.
 Repositories with branch protection rules must have at least two Codeowners.
 Only Codeowners should have write permissions to an API Repository.
 For requirements regarding the Maintainers see the definition of Sandbox, Incubating and Graduated API Repositories.

-Each API Repository must have a README.MD file (with a description of the API scope), a license file, a GOVERNANCE.MD file (pointing to the Governance repository), a CODEOWNERS, and a MAINTAINERS.MD file.
+Each API Repository must have a README.md file (with a description of the API scope), a license file, a GOVERNANCE.MD file (pointing to the Governance repository), a CODEOWNERS, and a MAINTAINERS.MD file.

 Each API Repository should have subdirectories /documentation/API_documentation, /documentation/SupportingDocuments, /code/API_definitions, and /code/Test_definitions.

 API Repositories can have in addition Provider Implementation (PI) Repositories on their side.
 Provider Implementation Repositories only must have a CODEOWNERS file, a license file, a GOVERNANCE.MD file (pointing to the Governance repository) and a subdirectory /code/API_code with API code of the transformation function Northbound --> Southbound.
 Only Codeowners should have write permissions to a Provider Implementation (PI) Repository.
-Provider Implementation Repositories have the same name as the API Repository but with suffix _-PI§x§_.
+Provider Implementation Repositories have the same name as the API Repository but with suffix _-PI_.

 **Sandbox API Repositories**

 A Sandbox API Repository is meant for the rapid development of a new API proposal through one or multiple initial API versions (0.x.y) until the first public release of an initial or stable API Version within the context of a CAMARA Meta-release.
-The work within Sandbox API Repositories - like in all API repositories - shall follow the governance and guidelines of CAMARA, including but not limited to the ProjectCharter, the Code of Conduct, the Contribution guidelines, the API Design Guidelines of Commonalities and the Release Process defined in Release Management.
+The work within Sandbox API Repositories - like in all API repositories - shall follow the governance and guidelines of CAMARA, including but not limited to the Project Charter, the Code of Conduct, the Contribution guidelines, the API Design Guidelines of Commonalities and the Release Process defined in Release Management.

 A Sandbox API Repository can be created independent of a CAMARA Sub Project (Independent Sandbox Repository) or in context of an existing CAMARA Sub Project.
-It is the first stage for every new API proposal developed in CAMARA, for details see the [API Onboarding and Lifecycle documentation](./API-Onboarding-and-Lifecycle.md).
+It is the first stage for every new API proposal developed in CAMARA, for details see the [API Onboarding and Lifecycle documentation](./documentation/API-Onboarding-and-Lifecycle.md).

 * If a Sandbox API Repository belongs to a Sub Project it links within the README.md to the Sub Project wiki home page.
 Mailing list, meetings will be for these Sandbox API Repositories organized in context of the Sub Project.
 The Sub Project may already nominate or approve Maintainers for the Sandbox API Repository, which are with that also Maintainers of the Sub Project.

 * An Independent Sandbox API Repository which is not part of an existing Sub Project will get a page in a separate section of the [CAMARA wiki](https://lf-camaraproject.atlassian.net/), a preliminary mailing list, a Slack channel, and (on request) a Zoom meeting to be able to communicate with the community and attract contributors.
-The MAINTAINERS.md file of an Independent Sub Project may already list contributors who are committed to the support the API Repository as Maintainers.
+The MAINTAINERS.MD file of an Independent Sub Project may already list contributors who are committed to the support the API Repository as Maintainers.
 But they are not yet Maintainers of a Sub Project in the sense of the Project Charter.

 A Sandbox API Repository must have at least one Codeowner.
 If the Sandbox API Repository has two or more Codeowners the activation of branch protection rules is recommended.